Last Updated on

 Uttakleiv Beach is especially popular for watching midnight sun, which can be observed directly from your tent or camper (if you’re staying overnight at the local campsite), whereas Haukland Beach is looks even more stunning from nearest viewpoint, Veggen.

 Haukland Beach and Uttakleiv Beach are well known because of their beauty, so why not turn the two short beach walks into a day filled with unforgettable experiences and ‘eagle-eye’ views?
 You could even make it a 2 day adventure and camp overnight at either of them!

 How to get to Uttakleiv Beach and Haukland Beach Lofoten, parking information

-Both beaches are located along road no Fv826 Uttakleivveien, only 1.5 km apart (by under-mountain tunnel, drive only), easily accessible by car.
+Both beaches are located along road no Fv826 Uttakleivveien, only 1.5 km apart (by under-mountain tunnel; cars only, no pedestrians), easily accessible by car.
 They have separate dedicated car parks:

 - free car park at Haukland Beach, with changing room (for swimmers) and toilets (summer only).
 Click here for directions